dsc-courses/dsc40a-2025-fa/syllabus.md

 ## Communication 💬

 This quarter, we'll be using [Campuswire](https://campuswire.com/c/G6420479A/feed/) as our course message board.
-You should be added to Campuswire automatically. <!-- if not, join using [this link](https://edstem.org/us/join/Tcwhj7).
+You should be added to Campuswire automatically. if not, join using [this link](https://campuswire.com/p/G6420479A) and provide code 1676.
 Please join right away as
 We'll be making all course announcements through Campuswire.-->

 If you have a question about anything to do with the course — if you're stuck on a problem, didn't understand something from lecture, want clarification on course logistics, or just have a general question about data science — you can make a post on Campuswire.
 We only ask that if your question includes some or all of an answer (even if you're not sure it's right), please make your post private so that others cannot see it.
 You can also post anonymously if you would prefer.